 If you're adamant that you're not leaving the house without make-up on, then always use a lightweight and moisturising foundation.
 To camouflage any redness in your face, try using a green-tinted primer before applying any make-up, which should help neutralise any redness.

-It’s best to avoid using powders if you’re trying to improve your skin as are often more drying.
+It's best to avoid using powders if you're trying to improve your skin as they can be drying on the skin.

 What happens to skin when you stop drinking alcohol

 Whether you decide to cut down on drinking or completely stop, avoiding alcohol is inevitably going to be great for your skin.
 Dr Liakas explains, "Once one decides to stop drinking or cut down on the consumption of alcohol in general, it can have great positive impacts on your skin.
 The skin will look more hydrated, plumper and brighter."